 Fonts are more than just what words look like on your Wix website.
 They play a big role in how visitors perceive your brand.
-A unique font can set you apart from the competition and make a strong first impression.
-Customizing the fonts on your Wix website is a powerful way to elevate your brand's visual identity and create a more engaging user experience.
-Selecting fonts that align with your brand's personality can make your site more memorable, readable, and consistent across marketing channels.
+A unique font can set you apart from competitors and make a strong first impression.
+Customizing the fonts on your Wix website is a practical way to reinforce your brand's visual identity and create a more engaging user experience.
+Selecting fonts that align with your brand's personality makes your site more memorable, readable, and consistent across marketing channels.

 Wix makes it straightforward to upload your own custom fonts and use them anywhere on your site.
-This step-by-step guide covers how to add fonts to Wix, where to find quality free fonts to upload, how to apply them site-wide, and tips for pairing fonts so your design looks polished and professional.
+This step-by-step guide covers how to add fonts to Wix, where to find quality free fonts to upload, how to apply them site-wide, tips for pairing fonts so your design looks polished and professional, and what to do when a font isn't showing up correctly.

 How to Upload Fonts on Wix: Step-by-Step